 Outside of the house, you’ll find some well-maintained garden surrounding the house with parking also behind the secure gates, which in turn leads to the integral garage.

 Fancy moving into the First Sun House in Amersham?
 I know I do.
 But sadly this one is out of my price range.
-If you like the idea of this Sun House, the asking price is £1,295,000.
+If you like the idea of this Sun House, it is back on the market with a guide price of £1,199,000.

 Images and details courtesy of Hamptons.
 For more details and to make an enquiry, please visit the website.